u2-de-students-lab/airflow_image_processing/README.md

 # WARNING

-After cloning this repository and entering it  you should create this directories:
->- ./airflow_home/logs
->- ./airflow_home/plugins

-Secondary, you should build docker containers of:
+You should build docker containers of:
 >- ./scripts/load_script
 >- ./scripts/transform_script